dai-shi/easy-react-redux/README.md

 This will only re-render the component if `message` in the state changes.

+### More

 There're some other methods: `subscribeWithPath`, `subscribeWithoutKey`, and `subscribeWithCustomKey` which is not simple anymore.

 The good thing is that there's no hack and the source code is simple, and hence predictable.
 Please take a look at the code to get more insight.

 If you think passing `store` in the props all the way down is annoying, you can use `Provider` from react-redux and passes `store` in the context.
-See the example directory for more information.
+See the example folder for more information.

 Example
 -------

 The [example](example) folder contains a working example.
-You can run it with
+You can run it with:

 ```bash
 PORT=8080 npm run example